Corporate Governance Report

 Role of the Deputy Chairman

-Throughout 2016 the Deputy Chairman was Derek Bowden.
+Valerie Dias is the Society’s Deputy Chairman.
 The Deputy Chairman acts as a sounding board for the Chairman and with the Senior Independent Director undertakes the Chairman’s annual appraisal.
-They also stand in for the Chairman in the event that they are unable to attend a meeting or perform their duties.
+They also stand in for the Chairman, in the event that the Chairman is unable to attend a meeting or perform their duties.

 Role of the Senior Independent Director

-During 2016 the Senior Independent Director was Michelle Tennens.
+The Senior Independent Director is Michelle Tennens.
 The Senior Independent Director is available for members to refer issues to that they have not been able to resolve via the Chairman, Chief Executive or other Executive Directors or for matters where it is not appropriate to raise these issues directly with these Directors.
 The Senior Independent Director also assists the Deputy Chairman in performing the Chairman’s appraisal.
 Michelle is also the Society’s Whistleblowing Champion and provides an independent point of contact for members of staff who may wish to raise issues.